hanzoui/embedded-workflow-editor/README.md

 - [ ] Support for other exif tags (prompt, workflow)
 - [ ] Support for all image formats (png, jpg, webp, etc)
+- [ ] Show preview img to ensure you are editing the right image

 ## Contributing